STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/README.md

 >
 > Mahatma Gandhi.

-4. Next September 16 all mexicans we are going to remember the **Independende of México**, so I want to share my top 5 of favorite Mexican food:
+4. Next September 16 all mexicans we are going to remember the **Independence of México**, so I want to share my top 5 of favorite Mexican food:

   |    **Mexican food**    | **Recipes**                                                                          |
   |------------------------|--------------------------------------------------------------------------------------|